Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ## How does Tachidesk-Server work?
 This project has two components:
 1. **Server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run jar libraries converted from apk extensions.
 All this concludes to serving a REST API.
-2. **WebUI:** A react SPA(`create-react-app`) project that works with the server to do the presentation located at https://github.com/Suwayomi/Tachidesk-WebUI
+2. **WebUI:** A React SPA(`create-react-app`) project that works with the server to do the presentation located at https://github.com/Suwayomi/Tachidesk-WebUI

-## Why a web server app?
+## Why a web app?
 This structure is chosen to
 - Achieve the maximum multi-platform-ness
-- Gives the ability to acces Tachidesk-Server from a remote client e.g. your phone, tablet or smart TV
+- Gives the ability to access Tachidesk-Server from a remote client e.g., your phone, tablet or smart TV
-- Eaise development of user intefaces for Tachidesk
+- Ease development of user interfaces for Tachidesk

 ## Building from source
 ### Prerequisites